nurmohammed840/nio/benchmarks/README.md

 In this benchmark, Nio shows slightly slower performance compared to Tokio.
-The irony is that Nio is “too fast”. drain task queue immediately and goto sleep, and later wake up again.
+The irony is that Nio is “too fast”.
+Nio drain task queue immediately and goto sleep, and then later wake up again.

 The task do nothing except waiting for notification.
-To make nio look good, we can add some computation so worker are kept busy, Or increase `min_tasks_per_worker` setting to reduce the sleep/wake cycle.
+To make nio look good, we can add some computation so worker are kept busy, Or increase `min_tasks_per_worker` setting to reduce the frequency of sleep/wake cycle.

 | Test Name          | Nio (`min_tasks_per_worker = 10`) |   Tokio   |
 | ------------------ | :-------------------------------: | :-------: |